 While the standard Discover it card features 5x rewards on different categories of purchases that are featured each quarter, you have to remember to register for these bonus categories, which is something that lazy people simply don’t have the inclination to do.
 But with the Discover it Chrome card, you have no rotating categories to worry about or to register for — you simply earn 2% cash-back rewards on up to $1,000 in combined purchases on gas and dining each quarter.
 This card also offers your first late payment fee waived and no penalty interest rate.
 There is no annual fee for this card.

 This card is a great choice for people who want to earn valuable rewards but don’t want to worry about which card to use at which store.
 Instead, cardholders receive additional rewards for forgetting about other credit cards and just using this card everywhere they go.
-This card offers 3x points at grocery stores (on up to $6,000 spent each calendar year) and 2x points at gas stations.
+This card offers 3x points at U.S. supermarkets stores (on up to $6,000 spent each calendar year, then 1%) and 2x points at gas stations.
 But when you use this card to make at least 30 transactions in a statement period, you receive a 50% rewards bonus.
 In addition, new cardholders receive 15,000 bonus points after spending $1,000 within 3 months of account opening.
 New applicants also receive 15 months of interest-free financing on new purchases and balance transfers, with a 3% balance transfer fee.
 There is a $95 annual fee for this card.
 (You can read a full review of the card here.)

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.